Blue – Green Algae

 How Does It Work?

 Blue-green algae have a high protein, iron, and other mineral content which is absorbed when taken orally.
-Blue-green algae are being researched for their potential effects on the immune system, swelling (inflammation), and viral infections.
+Blue-green algae are being researched for their potential effects on the immune system, swelling (physical strain), and viral immune challenges.

 Uses

-- High blood pressure.Taking blue-green algae by mouth seems to reduce blood pressure in some people with high blood pressure.
+- High cardiovascular health.Taking blue-green algae by mouth seems to reduce cardiovascular health in some people with high cardiovascular health.

 Recommended Dosing